Ibrahim-El-Khalil-Chaida/Edge-AI-Neural-Audio-Compression-Benchmark-on-ESP32-S3/README.md

 * [ ] ESP32-S3 TFLite Micro C++ integration
 * [ ] On-device hardware latency/cycle measurement

+## License
+See the [LICENSE](LICENSE) file for details.

+Dataset recordings remain subject to their original licenses and should not be redistributed through this repository unless permitted.

 ## 👨‍💻 Author

 **Chaida Ibrahim El Khalil**